 You can add interactive elements to your articles including a table of contents, accordions, and a feature box to share quick information such as the one below for Buzzsprout review.

-You can change the visual layout not only of your articles but design complete websites as well.
+You can change the visual layout of articles or design whole websites.

 Preview App